Distance-Security Tradeoffs for Repeaterless End-to-End QKD Networks: ACKNOWLEDGMENTS

-The authors thank the Q-net-Q Project which has received funding from the European Union’s Digital Europe Programme under grant agreement No 101091732, and is co-funded by the German Federal Ministry of Education and Research (BMBF).
-This work was further financed by the DFG via grant NO 1129/2-1 and by the BMBF via grants 16KISQ077, 16KISQ168 and 16KISQ039.
-The authors acknowledge the financial support by the Federal Ministry of Education and Research of Germany in the programme of “Souverän.
+The authors thank the Q-net-Q Project which has received funding from the European Union’s Digital Europe Programme under grant agreement No 101091732, and is co-funded by the German Federal Ministry of Research, Technology and Space (BMFTR).
+This work was further financed by the DFG via grant NO 1129/2-1, by the state of Bavaria via the 6GQT project and by the BMFTR via grants 16KISQ077, 16KISQ168, 16KISQ039, 16KIS1598K and 16KISQ093.
+The authors acknowledge the financial support by the Federal Ministry of Research, Technology and Space of Germany in the programme of “Souverän.
 Digital.
 Vernetzt.”.
 Joint project 6G-life, project identification number: 16KISK002.

-\textbf{Author contributions}: DLC wrote Sections 2.A, 3, 4.B, 5, and 6, and prepared Figures 2,5,7, and 8.
-SC wrote the remainder of Section 2 and prepared Figures 1, 3, and 6.
-JHC wrote Section 4.A, prepared Figure 4, and participated in scientific discussions.
-MG reviewed the whole manuscript and provided general comments to improve it.
-JN wrote Section 1, reviewed the manuscript, and provided general comments to improve it.

 \textbf{Declaration of competing interests}: All authors declare no financial or non-financial competing interests.